 |How to re-size a slide in PowerPoint|

-Here is screencast how to resize the slide: how to create infographics in PowerPoint.
+Here is a screencast on how to resize the slide: how to create infographics in PowerPoint.

-Next let’s set a background for your infographics.
+Next, let’s set a background for your infographics.
 Here is the easy way to do it.
-Select color and then add texture with transparency (watch below steps in how-to screencast) :
+Select color and then add texture with transparency (watch below steps in the how-to screencast) :

 - Go to master slide view.